-4. Muzzling and effective control (dangerous and restricted dogs only)
+4. Muzzling and effective control

-Your declared dangerous or restricted dog must not be in a place that is not the place stated on the registration notice unless it is:
+A declared dangerous or menacing dog must not be in a place that is not the place stated on its registration notice unless it is:

-- 1. muzzled, and - 2. under the effective control of someone who has the control of no more than one dog at the same time
+- 1. Muzzled (dangerous dogs only), and - 2.
+Under the effective control of someone who has the control of no more than one dog at the same time